palmline/guru/README.md

 If one red cruel , small line cross the heart line and heart line is in abnormal reddish colour, is the sign of heart trouble.

 If health line is in irregular form you should take care your health with good food, water and exercies.
-If you are a smoker please control
+If you are a smoker control

 Perfect health line also indicating knowledge, business and wealth.